USDA-ARS-GBRU/itsxpress/README.rst

 zstd compressed FASTQ files.
 It expects FASTQ files to end in: .fq, .fastq, .fq.gz, fastq.gz, .fq.zst or fastq.zst.

 Use case 2: Trimming the ITS2 region from a fungal amplicon sequencing dataset with forward and reverse gzipped FASTQ files using two cpu threads.
-Return a forward and reverse read files for use in Dada2.
+Return forward and reverse read files for use in Dada2.

 .. code-block:: bash